Viva-con-Agua/pool-docu/howto/Database.md

 ```
 ### Model with foreign key
 The model is saved in two tables with a foreign key.
 The controller first creates the main model and then gets the ID via `res.LastInsertId`.
-So we can simple insert the child Model and commit the request.
+So we can simply insert the child Model and commit the request.
 ```
 	//insert Model
 	res, err := tx.Exec("INSERT INTO Model (uuid, updated, created) VALUES(?, ?, ?)", Uuid.String(), time.Now().Unix(), time.Now().Unix())